 Billington Road, New Cross

-You’re just a seven minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s).
-Leasehold.
+Walk just six minutes to New Cross Gate Station: Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s!
+Parking is unrestricted on the street.

-Walk just seven minutes to New Cross Gate Station.
+Stroll - past other handsome Victorian housing stock - just six minutes to New Cross Gate Station.
 There are also plenty of day and night bus routes within a short walk of the house to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

-Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious), Smokey Jerkey, The Rose Inn and The White Hart (the roasts at both are splendid).
+Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious), and The Rose Inn.

-Nip down to neighbouring SE15 for others, including Kudu, Peckham Bazaar, Ganapati (delivers to New Cross - this is need to know!), Artusi, Peckham Levels, Miss Tapas, Taco Queen and Mr Bao.
+Nip down to neighbouring SE15 for others, including Peckham Bazaar, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Peckham Levels, Miss Tapas, Taco Queen and Mr Bao.

-Deptford has quite the gastronomic offering these days, with Marcella, Winemakers, and The Tapas Room, and a warm European vibe, with a choice of hip hangouts in Deptford Market Yard and surrounds.
-Stockton and Villages are good spots too.
-Deptford also has a cool theatre: The Albany, and a modern leisure centre with lane pool.
+Deptford has quite the gastronomic offering now too, with Marcella, Winemakers, The Tapas Room and a warm European vibe - with a choice of hip hangouts in Deptford Market Yard and surrounds.
+Deptford also has a cool theatre: The Albany, and a modern leisure centre with lane pool, next door to the library.

-New Cross is home to Goldsmiths University with a Curzon cinema and a contemporary gallery - both tucked off the main road on campus.
+New Cross is home to Goldsmiths University with a Curzon cinema and a contemporary gallery - both tucked off the main road on campus, but very much open to the public.

 For further information or to arrange a viewing please call 020 3318 8900